ManishaSingla425/Data-Analyst-Project-Sales-Management/README.md

   LEFT (OrderDateKey, 4) >= YEAR(GETDATE()) -2 -- Ensures we always only bring two years of date from extraction.
 ORDER BY
   OrderDateKey ASC
-Data Model
-Below is a screenshot of the data model after cleansed and prepared tables were read into Power BI.

-This data model also shows how FACT_Budget hsa been connected to FACT_InternetSales and other necessary DIM tables.

-Sales Management Dashboard
-The finished sales management dashboard with one page with works as a dashboard and overview, with two other pages focused on combining tables for necessary details and visualizations to show sales over time, per customers and per products.